Moreholidays December Noodle Ring Day

 When is International Monkey Day?
 This holiday is always observed on December 14

 Well, I’ll be a monkey’s uncle!
 Today is International Monkey Day, a December 14 holiday.
 It is sometimes called “World Monkey Day“.
 What does one do on this day you ask!?
 Why anything about or related to monkeys is perfect?
-To be in the spirit of this day, you start off drawing pictures of them.
+Of course, we sure hope no one puts a monkey wrench in your plans to celebrate this holiday.
+For example, to be in the spirit of this day, start off drawing pictures of them.
+That’s what sparked the creation of this holiday.
 Next, you can act like them and monkey around.
 And, of course, you should hang from trees while eating a banana or two.
 Note: Scratching under your armpit is optional.

 On this day, back in the year 2000, artist Casey Sorrow was in art school at Michigan State University.
 Casey jokingly sketched a monkey on a friend’s calendar… and a new special day was born.

 International Monkey Day is a day to celebrate and enjoy monkeys of all kinds.
 This includes their cousins: apes, baboons, chimpanzees, and gorillas.
 Certainly, it will be a barrel of fun.
-We encourage you to do as Casey did… draw pictures of monkeys today.
+Therefore, we encourage you to do as Casey did… draw pictures of monkeys today.

 Did You Know?
 There is no shortage of monkeys to honor.
 Last time they counted, there were over 260 species of monkeys.
 This includes apes, lemurs, and tarsiers.